ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 Variable-level encryption
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-As of version 2.3, Ansible supports encrypting single values inside a YAML file, using the `!vault` tag to let YAML and Ansible know it uses special processing.
-This feature is covered in more details :ref:`below <encrypt_string_for_use_in_yaml>`.
+Ansible also supports encrypting single values inside a YAML file, using the `!vault` tag to let YAML and Ansible know it uses special processing.
+This feature is covered in more detail :ref:`below <encrypt_string_for_use_in_yaml>`.

 .. note::
     The advantage of variable-level encryption is that files are still easily legible even if they mix plaintext and encrypted variables.